 The current process should stay the same but comments and answer to comments could become more easily accessible on the web.

-C. Ways to ensure enhancement of the participation and contribution of developing countries in the future work of the IPCC
+C. Ways to ensure enhancement of the participation and contribution of developing countries in the future work of the IPCC of local researchers

 Some ideas